Institutes of Agriculture, Bydgoszcz: Location

-Originally, the plot was divided into two parts: on the west were buildings of the Institute, on the east the 5ha sector was devoted to field and research vegetation, with ancillary buildings (livestock shelters, greenhouses and a barn).
+Originally, the plot was divided into two parts: on the west were buildings of the institute, on the east the 5ha sector was devoted to field and research vegetation, with ancillary buildings (livestock shelters, greenhouses and a barn).

 The main building stands on Weyssenhoff Square, at the eastern tip of Adam Mickiewicz Alley.
 One institute building and two houses are located on the eastern side of Ossoliński Alley and two other buildings stand on the southern frontage of Powstańców Wielkopolskich Alley.
 The grand St. Vincent de Paul Basilica Minor covers the southern flank of the sector.

 Streets surrounding the architectural ensemble have been delineated shortly before the construction of the institute.

 History

 Prussian period

 The establishment of agricultural institutes in Bydgoszcz stems from long-lasting efforts to create a university in the city.
 First steps were taken in 1873 while celebrating the 100th anniversary of Netze District joining Kingdom of Prussia: a municipal petition was then sent to the government in Berlin supporting the creation of a higher education facility, but the idea did not prevail, mainly because of the low number of high school graduates in Bromberg.
 Another request was proffered in 1886, still with no avail.

 Appeals to the Prussian government succeeded on August 26, 1902, as this time the petition was supported by the governmental program aiming at bolstering the economy of the eastern lands of German Empire.
-As consequences of this policy, Prussian authorities decided to create universities in Gdańsk and Poznan, while Bromberg was targeted for hosting a research centre in agricultural production, since the city was located in a highly agriculturally developed area (Kujawy, Krajna, Pałuki, Chełmno Land).
-Such institutes already existed in other higher faculties, such as in Königsberg, Wrocław and Berlin, but they were too far away to carry out proper research in relationship with the agriculture in the area of Poznan and Pomerania.
+As consequences of this policy, Prussian authorities decided to create universities in Gdańsk and Poznań, while Bromberg was targeted for hosting a research centre in agricultural production, since the city was located in a highly agriculturally developed area (Kujawy, Krajna, Pałuki, Chełmno Land).
+Such institutes already existed in other higher faculties, such as in Königsberg, Wrocław and Berlin, but they were too far away to carry out proper research in relationship with the agriculture in the area of Poznań and Pomerania.
 The scientific program of the institution was inspired from the one operating in the Institute of Berlin.
 The official approval from the government of Prussia to establish an Agricultural Institute in Bromberg was made in October 1902.
 The same year was decided to build a complex of edifices, in the one hand to promote research works, in the other hand to carry out professional training of farmers practitioners, teachers and to host administrative staff.